-Butternut squash and carrot soup is so smooth and creamy, you can sip it from a mug.
-Lemongrass paste, ground ginger, and Thai red curry paste give this soup citrusy, spicy flavors while coconut cream brightens it up.
+This butternut squash and carrot soup recipe with ginger and coconut milk is so smooth and creamy, you can sip it from a mug.
+Fresh lemongrass paste and Thai red curry give this soup citrusy, spicy flavors while the coconut milk brightens it up.
 Make this easy soup in your instant pot for a healthy, vegan and totally yum experience!

 I have a special name for this butternut squash and carrot soup.
 I call it 'the sunshine soup.'
 No points for guessing why!
 The bright orange color of the veggies, the warmth of ground ginger and Thai red curry along with the fresh, zingy taste of lemongrass is going to make your day and give you an instant lift.
 Try it when you're feeling down and under and see what I mean:)

 What makes it even better is that there are literally NO unhealthy ingredients in this vegan soup.
-If you don't want a strictly vegan soup, however, you can swap the coconut cream with yogurt, and it will taste equally nice.
+If you don't want a strictly vegan soup, however, you can swap the coconut milk with yogurt, and it will taste equally nice.
 Who said you need butter and cream to make soups tasty?
-In this regard, this soup's a lot like minestrone soup - another vegan soup bursting with nutrition and taste.
+In this regard, this soup's a lot like minestrone soup, another vegan soup bursting with nutrition and taste.
 Minestrone's chunky and wholesome, and I'm guessing you will love it!

 Note: exact amounts of these ingredients are given in the recipe card further down in the post.
 This list has the ingredients in a glance.